A Complete Travel Guide to Agios Nikolaos Crete

 2. Arkadi Monastery

-After staring our morning on a very pleasant note the second stop of our tour was approximately a 20 minute drive away from Asteri Village (read my review on Amazing Villas in Crete).
+After starting our morning on a very pleasant note the second stop of our tour was approximately a 20 minute drive away from Asteri Village (read my review on Amazing Villas in Crete).
 The Arkadi Monastery is one of the most glorious monasteries on Crete.
 Our fantastic guide Giannis explained how this 5th century monastery was constructed during the reign of Roman Emperor Arcadius (385-408).

-During the Ottoman occupation the Arkadi Monastery continued to prosper as it was supporting itself through agriculture.
+During the Ottoman occupation, the Arkadi Monastery continued to prosper as it was supporting itself through agriculture.

 One of the most notable events which occurred here was the Arkadi Monastery Holocaust that took place in 1866.
 During that period of time many women and children sought refuge from the Ottomans here at the monastery, as a result during the attack they had locked themselves up in the gunpowder room and when the Ottomans reached the Monastery they set a fire and sacrificed their own lives.
 Right across from the monastery there is an ossuary which displays the skulls of the victims.